opendocsg/slw-judgments-backfill/2009_SGHC_59/report.md

 23     Indeed, the effect of the extension of time to file the defence until the appeal is heard may

 impede the progress of the case and therefore cause some prejudice to the plaintiffs.
 However, until all avenues of appeal in relation to a stay application are exhausted, our courts are not properly seized of the matter.
-In _The Jarguh Sawit_ [1998] 1 SLR 648 at [30], Karthigesu JA made the following observations on the issue of jurisdiction:
+In _The Jarguh Sawit_ <span class="citation">[1998] 1 SLR 648</span> at [30], Karthigesu JA made the following observations on the issue of jurisdiction:

  Firstly, whether or not a court has jurisdiction is, of necessity, a question logically prior to the substantive dispute of the parties.
 Unless and until a court is properly seized, it cannot adjudicate on the matter.
 If the appellants were right to characterise a dispute over jurisdiction as a substantive issue, and that they were entitled to raise it as a substantive defence, then they would in effect be arguing this at trial: “Our case is that this court has no jurisdiction to decide substantive issues; could you then please give a ruling on a substantive issue?”
 The defect in logic is self-apparent.
 Thus, our law provides that a party disputing jurisdiction may appear before the court to argue the question of jurisdiction (which we hold to be a procedural issue) without thereby submitting to the court’s jurisdiction to determine substantive issues.